formulanano/nanocar-builder-web/CONTRIBUTING.md

 ### Building locally

-To use the provided build scripts with yarn you have latest `npm` installed on your system and then just run `npm run build`.
+To use the provided build scripts with yarn make sure you have the latest `npm` installed on your system and then just run `npm run build`.

 ### Coding style